ikmb/PIA-inference/README.md

 ./vcf2prot -h
 ```

 for more information regarding the installation check the webpage above, here we are going to utilize a VCF file containing genetic mutations observed across sample HG00096.
 This dataset was obtained from the [1000Genome project](http://www.internationalgenome.org).
-While the reference proteome will be obtained from Ensemble reference's specifically, the protein sequence of each transcript.
+While the reference proteome was obtained from Ensemble reference's specifically, the protein sequence of each transcript.

 #### Calling the pipeline